kaeflint/ItsFake/README.md

 ### run.py
 This file contains the routine for running the fake dectection in an interactive mode.
 ### systemcmd.py
-acccepts the news title and content in a command line, then returns the predicted labels.
+Accepts the news title and content on a command line, then returns the predicted labels.
-###
+### ApplicationUI.ipynb
+Sample user interface consisting of two text field where the user can enter the title and news content.
+Pressing a button runs the prediction algorithm

 # Steps to install and use the program for prediction
 1. Clone this repository: git clone https://github.com/kaeflint/ItsFake.git
 2. Use the command **cd ItsFake/** Change the directory to the folder containing the program

+#### For User Interface Mode:
+Voila is leveraged to render the jupyter notebook {ApplicationUI.ipynb} as a webpage.

+Run the command **voila ApplicationUI.ipynb --debug**

 ####  For Interactive Mode:
 Run **python run.py** with the following options